 Emeritus Faculty.
 Adequate space for emeritus faculty will be provided when possible.

 Postdoctoral Research Associates.
 The preferred office assignment is within the faculty mentor’s research lab.
-Shared office space outside of the research laboratory may be assigned on a space-available basis.
+Shared office space outside of the research laboratory may be assigned based on availability.
 Research laboratory space will be provided by the faculty member.

 Undergraduate research students.
 Undergraduates also are expected to be housed in the laboratories of their advisors.

 Adjunct Faculty.
-These individuals are typically not assigned office or research space, but an assignment could be considered on a space-available basis.
+These individuals are typically not assigned office or research space, but an assignment could be considered based on availability.

 Departmental Policy Statement on Pre-tenure Mentoring Committees, Reappointment, and Promotion and Tenure

-The criteria for evaluating academic performance in the context of reappointment and promotion and tenure are described in PS-36.
+The criteria for evaluating academic performance in the context of reappointment and promotion and tenure are described in PS-36T and/or PS-36NT.
 Procedures and policies that govern these personnel actions are also described in the same university policy statement.
 Departmental-specific practices to be followed are summarized below.

 Pre-tenure Mentoring Committees